 JILL CLIFFER BARATTA MFA, New York Univ.; BPh, Grand Valley State Univ.
-Studied: Art Inst. of Chicago, School of Visual Arts, College of New Rochelle.
-Teaching experience: Artist-in-residence, Tenafly Middle School '97-'11, Mackay Elementary afterschool enrichment, Tenafly Summer Enrichment Program, Elizabeth Morrow School.
+Studied: Art Inst. of Chicago, School of Visual Arts, College of New Rochelle, Denise Collins, Dorothy Cochran.
+Teaching experience: Elizabeth Morrow School; Artist-in-residence, Tenafly Middle School; Mackay Elementary afterschool enrichment.
 Art therapy internships: Jersey City public schools, Hackensack Med.
 Center.
-Member, Nat'l Assoc. of Women Artists.
+Board member & Vice President, Nat'l Assoc. of Women Artists.
 Online: jcbarattasart.com.

 SARAH BECKTEL BFA, Tyler School of Art.
 Also studied: Studio Incamminati, Art Students League.
-Exhibited in group & solo shows throughout US; numerous awards.
-Product Research Director, Colored Pencil Soc. of America (CPSA).
-Member: ASTM Int'l subcommittee for artist materials.
-Artist educator: Strathmore Artist Papers, Gamblin Artist's Colors.
-Currently works out of her studio in Newark, NJ.
+Artist educator for Strathmore Artist Papers & Gamblin Artist's Colors.
+Exhibited in group & solo shows throughout US; has received numerous awards.
+Product Research Director, Colored Pencil Soc. of America.
+Member, ASTM Int'l subcommittee for artist materials.
 Online: sarahbecktel.com.

 SUSAN BOGEN BS, Univ. of Wisconsin.
 Studied: Univ. of Minnesota, Penland School for Crafts, Greenwich House, TASOC.
 Teaching experience: Rockland Center for the Arts & in her own studio when working as a production potter.